SOX Testing: How to Build a Well-Rounded Testing Program

 1. Performing a Fraud Risk Assessment

 An effective system for internal controls includes an assessment of possible fraudulent activity.
-Prevention and early detection are crucial to reducing the instances of fraud in an organization.
+Prevention and early detection are crucial to reducing instances of fraud in an organization.
 Below are examples of anti-fraud internal controls and practices organizations can implement to strengthen the outcomes of SOX testing:

-4 Examples of Anti-Fraud Internal Controls and Practices Organization Can Implement
+Four Examples of Anti-Fraud Internal Controls and Practices Organization Can Implement

 • Custody of Assets.